Buccaneer Athletic Tradition

 Michael L. Covone, who served as Associate Athletic Director for 10 years and guided the Bucs to three NCAA Division II National Championships in women's soccer, was named Director of Athletics in January of 1998.

-Barry's coaches have also claimed 48 Sunshine State Conference Coach-of-the-Year awards and seven National Coach-of-the-Year awards.
+Barry's coaches have also claimed 54 Sunshine State Conference Coach-of-the-Year awards and nine National Coach-of-the-Year awards.